 - Flashlight with batteries.
 If your car dies at night, how are you supposed to find all of your emergency items?
 With a flashlight of course!
 Without a flashlight, you’ll be as blind as a bat.

-For more Toyota safety tips, give our repair specialists at Urban Autocare here in Denver a call.
+For more Toyota safety tips, trust the repair specialists at Urban Autocare here of Denver and Lakewood — give us a call for more tips, information, and to schedule an appointment for car maintenance.
 We are excited and happy to answer any and all of your safety questions.